 Mina Loy: Navigating the Avant-Garde is an experiment in modernist digital humanities (DH) that aims to move questions of design from the periphery to the center of scholarly attention.
-We contend that feminist design is fundamental to DH—not superficial, decorative, or ornamental (As a corollary, we reject the modernist claims that ornament is a crime and the decorative is superficial.)
+We contend that feminist design is fundamental to DH—not superficial, decorative, or ornamental.
+As a corollary, we reject the modernist claims that ornament is a crime and the decorative is superficial.
+This corollary is key, because, as Whitney Trettien asserts, “feminist design is the rejection of an artificial binary between utility and ornament.”1

 The term “design” denotes the plan or blueprint of a project, its purpose and aims, as well as its aesthetics and function.
 Both a noun and a verb, “design” refers to structures and to the process of inventing them.
 It also encompasses matters of style and form—concerns modernist scholars may feel more confident addressing than questions of HTML, Java Script, Python, or R. While we may decode Gertrude Stein’s “Completed Portrait of Pablo Picasso” with relative ease—

-—we may be baffled by the HTML code that underlies it:
+—we may be baffled by the HTML markup that underlies it:

 Fortunately, pioneering modernist DH scholars have mastered both the codes of twentieth-century, modernist experimentation and twenty-first century, digital innovation, and they’ve also embraced matters of style and aesthetics.
 To name just a few: